bionanotechie/Genome-Assembly-Bacterial/README.md

 For our data, CCS was already run on the boxelder data.
 For more information on CCS please refer to [this PacBio CCS Tutorial](https://www.pacb.com/videos/tutorial-circular-consensus-sequence-analysis-application/) And if you have a UConn PacBio account please refer to [this tutorial](https://bioinformatics.uconn.edu/resources-and-events/tutorials-2/pacbio-v7/).

 <a name="fkm"></a>
 ## Step 2: Assembly with MaSuRCA
+MaSuRCA was introduced in the Short Read Section and was used in the case of short read assembly but can also be used as a Hybrid Assembler if inputed long read PacBio Data and short read illumina data.

+**Running MaSuRCA**
+To run MaSuRCA rou can run the [masurca.sh](https://github.com/CBC-UCONN/Genome-Assembly-Bacterial/blob/master/Hybrid/MaSuRCA/masurca.sh) file in the Hybrid Folder.

+ You first need to load masurca and then run it on a config file. you can find a sample [here](https://github.com/CBC-UCONN/Genome-Assembly-Bacterial/blob/master/Hybrid/MaSuRCA/config.txt) and edit to the genome size and path you need for your inputs.

+ After running it on the config file, you then need to run assemble.sh afterwards.